 - Hand sprinkling of flowers and shrubs with a controlled nozzle is allowed at any time.

-These time restrictions are remaining in place to ensure that we have water available in case of a wildfire, and to keep the costs of delivering water to a minimum.
-Please be conscious of your water use to help us avoid having to increase the restrictions again.
+These restrictions are in place to ensure that we have water available in case of a wildfire, and to keep the costs of delivering water to a minimum.

 Upgrading a city’s water system is extremely expensive, usually measured in the millions of (tax) dollars even in a small community.
 Since most water systems are designed with fireflows in mind, the distribution lines are sized larger than needed for residential use; increased use leads directly to increased cost in the form of new construction or increased metering.